chukwuk/chukwuk.github.io/_blogs/Identification_of_threads_in_a_warp/index.md

 ## Warp in 1D block

-For 1D block, Warp one has threadId.x ∈ {0,1,2...31, Warp two has threadId.x ∈ {32,33,34.....63}, Warp three has threadId.x ∈ {64,65,66....95}, Warp four has threadId.x ∈{95,96,97....127}.
+The blockDim.x of ID block is 128.
+Warp one has threadId.x ∈ {0,1,2...31, Warp two has threadId.x ∈ {32,33,34.....63}, Warp three has threadId.x ∈ {64,65,66....95}, Warp four has threadId.x ∈{95,96,97....127}.
 The microbenchmarking confirms the above grouping of threads in a warp, in which it shows that threads in the same warp have the same number of clock cycle for loading data from gmem to smem while threads in different warp have different number of clock cycles.
-The code is available on [Github repo](https://github.com/chukwuk/Identification_of_threads_in_a_Warp).

 ```cuda
 // A simple CUDA kernel.